VanessaSharma/Vegan-MealTracker/README.md

 ![screenshot of project running](pic here)

 Input your daily meals along with the calories and details.
+Filter for all meals, high calorie meals, and low calorie meals.
 <br/>

 ##Setup/Installation Instructions